 The buckles are pretty straightforward to clean.
-Generally you should be able to swish them around in water through them to dislodge any debris that may be stuck in the grooves and little corners.
-Be sure to check your manual for more specific instructions, as each manufacturer has different rules on how to clean the buckles.
+You should be able to swish them around in water to dislodge any debris that may be stuck in the grooves and little corners.
+Be sure to check your manual for more specific instructions, as each manufacturer has different rules for cleaning the buckles.

 4. Clean the Frame

 The base and frame are the easiest parts of the car seat to clean.
-If you are dealing with a dry mess, a vacuum cleaner is your best bet here.
+If you are dealing with a dry mess, a vacuum cleaner is your best bet.
 Then use soap and warm water to clean the entire frame, wiping it down with a clean cloth afterward to remove any soap residue.
 If there is gunk in the cracks and crevices of the seat, use an old toothbrush to get it out.

 5. Air Dry the Seat Before Assembly

-Once you are done cleaning, place the car seat where it can air dry completely.
-Air drying in the sun will help get rid of any odor left behind and leave it smelling fresh.
-If you have a removable cover, hang it to dry and leave it be.
+Once the seat is clean, place it where it can air dry completely.
+Air drying in the sun will help eliminate any odor left behind and leave it smelling fresh.
+If you have a removable cover, hang it to dry.